 However, implementing this data-centric strategy poses a challenge as it requires ML teams to have purpose-built tools with the ability to:

-The 3 dominant Active Learning strategies we’ve encountered in the field can be grouped into broad categories:
+The three dominant active learning strategies we’ve encountered in the field can be grouped into broad categories:

 Selecting diverse data is one of the critical steps to follow before you begin training your model.
 The process focuses on picking a small, diverse subset of data, e.g. by using random sampling, or e.g. by clustering your unlabeled data and sampling from each cluster.